mobilizeamerica/api/README.md

 Requires authentication: No*

-If you have privileged data access to the returned event, you'll need to send an authenticated request to see that data.
+If you have privileged data access (e.g. contact details, private location information, and event campaign details) to the returned event, you'll need to send an authenticated request to see that data.

 ### Request
 `GET /v1/organizations/:organization_id/events/:event_id`